 Restricted Access to Machu Picchu Historical Landmarks

 In the last 4 years, Peru authorities have made several significant changes that affect all visitors going to Machu Picchu.
-Tickets are now sold by the hour. circuits are one-way, and there is a dedicated, and dreaded, exit gate, which some people seem to arrive at much sooner than they expect!
+Tickets are now sold by the hour. circuits are one-way, and there is a dedicated exit gate, which some people seem to arrive at much sooner than they expect!

 The most recent pilot project tested restricting access to 3 of the most popular and impressive sites in the citadel with limited visiting hours.
 I will explain how it works.
 The Sundial, Temple of the Condor and Temple of the Sun are now restricted to access only at certain times of the day.
 And slowly, the park officials are closing other adjoining areas to discourage lingering.
 They want people to keep people moving through the park.
 Most visitors visit only in the morning or only in the afternoon.
 For people who have interest in a thorough tour of the citadel and want to see all 3 of these major structures, I have included a 2-day itinerary below as an example.

 #1 Intihuatana (Inti watana) / Sundial open 7am-10am